 Royal Caribbean doesn't pretend to be a gourmet-dining cruise line, but one can eat very well without forking out a cent.
 There is a good selection of healthy and vegetarian options across all the complimentary establishments and the service, as per the rest of this ship, is friendly, lively, and generous.
 Included in the cruise fare are the following Explorer of the Seas restaurants:

-Sapphire Dining Room (Decks 3, 4 & 5): The three-level formal dining room is one of the most stunning in moderately priced lines: a magnificent space linked by a grand staircase, dramatic fluted, gold-leaf columns, golden velvet curtains and a ceiling dome with gold bursts, stars and fibre optics.
+Sapphire Dining Room (Decks 3, 4 & 5): The three-level formal Sapphire Dining Room on Explorer of the Seas is one of the most stunning in moderately priced lines: a magnificent space linked by a grand staircase, dramatic fluted gold-leaf columns, golden velvet curtains and a ceiling dome with gold bursts, stars and fibre optics.

-Not to be missed, either, is Johnny Rockets, a 1950's-style dining venue enjoy impromptu wait staff song-and-dance performances with your burgers and onion rings.
-There's a $4.95 cover charge to eat Johnny Rockets food.
+Johnny Rockets (Deck 12); prix fixe: At this 1950s-style dining venue enjoy impromptu wait staff song-and-dance performances with your burgers and onion rings.
+Explorer of the Seas’ Johnny Rockets opens from before lunchtime until around midnight; there's a cover charge to eat Johnny Rockets food.
 (No matter how much you order, the fee is still the same, and iced tea, milkshakes and draft beer are a la carte.)
-A couple of hints: If you don't like to wait in line, aim to arrive at 11:30 a.m., just after it opens, or after 3 p.m. (and anytime at night).
-Another tip: You can order food "to go," and there's no additional charge, beyond the cover.
+If you don't like to wait in line, aim to arrive just after it opens, or after the lunchtime rush.